alexboffey/alexboffey/src/posts/blog/scss-cheatsheet/index.md

 }
 ```

-### Class and placeholder generation from colour map map
+### Class and placeholder generation from colour map

 We can use the `@each` directive to iterate over each value within a map.
 Also note the use of the `@if` and `@else` directives to conditionally build the class / placeholder name.